 - Develop a basic model for the non-pay disconnects

 Visually, our workflow cuts vertically up each of the layered phases.
 Generally, we proceed to the next deliverable once the stakeholder says the current deliverable is sufficient.
 We will have numerous small releases and will likely re-visit and improve previous deliverables as the project progresses.

 The benefits of vertical slicing

-By vertically slicing, we reduce the feedback loop cycle time and…
+By vertically slicing, we can achieve agility.
+We reduce the feedback loop cycle time and…

 - The stakeholder gets value sooner.